stackbit-projects/majestic-comet-38ee9/content/pages/thank-you.md

 title: Thank You
 sections:
   - type: hero_section
-    title: Thank You!
+    title: Muchas Gracias!
     subtitle: >-
       Thank you for testing this template.
 We hope you like it.
 Have a great day!
     actions:
       - label: Back to homepage
         url: /